Andreessen pours $22M into PlanetScale’s database-as-a-service – TechCrunch

 PlanetScale sells Vitess, a predescessor to Kubernetes, is a horizontal scaling sharding middleware built for MySQL.
 It lets businesses segment their database to boost memory efficiency without sacrificing reliable access speeds.
 PlanetScale sells Vitess in four ways: hosting on its database-as-a-service, licensing of the tech that can be run on-premises for clients or through another cloud provider, professional training for using Vitess, and on-demand support for users of the open-source version of Vitess.
 PlanetScale now has 18 customers paying for licenses and services, and plans to release its own multi-cloud hosting to a general audience soon.

 With data becoming so valuable and security concerns rising, many companies want cross-data center durability so one failure doesn’t break their app or delete information.
 But often the tradeoff is uneveness in how long data takes to access.
 “If you take 100 queries, 99 might return results in 10 milliseconds, but one will tae 10 seconds That unpredictability is not something that apps can live with” Vaidya tells me.
 PlanetScale’s Vitess gives enterprises the protection of redundancy but consistent speeds.
+It also allows businesses to continually update their replication logs so they’re only seconds behind what’s in production rather than doing periodic exports that can make it tough to track transactions and other data in real-time.

 Now equipped with a ton of cash for a 20-person team, PlanetScale plans to double its staff by adding more sales, marketing, and support.
 “We don’t have any concerns about the engineering side of things, but we need to figure out a go-to-market strategy for enterprises” Vaidya explains.
 “As we’re both technical co-founders, about half of our funding is going towards hiring those functions [outside of engineering], and making that part of our organization work well and get results.”